 Safeguarding at Ipsley

 Miss Saul is the Designated Safeguarding Lead who is responsible for ensuring the safety of both pupils and staff.
-The Deputy Designated Safeguarding Leads are Mrs Curtis and Mr Kearns who support Miss Saul in these duties.
+The Deputy Designated Safeguarding Leads are Mrs Curtis, Mr Williams, Miss Hills, Mrs Jilks, Miss Taylor, Mr McRobie and Miss Jackson who support Miss Saul in these duties.

 Pupils have Learning for Life/PSHE lessons each week to ensure they are taught the skills they need to live healthy and safe lives.
-We invite visitors in to work with our pupils, such as the local community policing team and Loudmouth, to deliver safety messages outside of normal lessons.
+We invite visitors in to work with our pupils, such as the local community policing team, to deliver safety messages outside of normal lessons.